 Here are some things to know when you're taking empagliflozin.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-You are at increased risk of fungal genital infections (thrush)
+You are at increased risk of urinary tract or fungal genital infection (thrush)

-Empagliflozin causes you to pee more and have more glucose in your urine, which increases your risk of getting thrush around the vagina or penis.
+Empagliflozin causes you to pee more and have more glucose in your urine, which increases your risk of getting urinary tract infection (UTI) or thrush (a fungal infection) around the vagina or penis.
 Germs (bacteria and fungus) like to grow in body fluids with a high sugar content.
 As your blood glucose level decreases, this tends to settle.

-Wash your genital area with warm water using non-perfumed soap and avoid wearing tight underwear to reduce your risk.
+To reduce the risk of infection, wash your genital area (privates) with warm water using non-perfumed soap.
 Also any drops of pee left behind on your penis or vagina need to be removed.

-- If you have a vagina you should wash your vulval area twice a day.
-After peeing, rinse the area with water and then pat dry.
-If rinsing isn't possible, pat dry carefully with toilet paper.
+- People with a vagina should wash their vulval area twice a day.
+Also, every time after peeing, rinse the area with water and then pat dry with toilet paper.
+If rinsing isn't possible, just pat dry carefully with toilet paper.

-- If you have a penis you should wash your groin area at least once a day.
-After peeing, rinse your penis with water and then pat dry.
-If rinsing isn't possible, pat dry carefully with toilet paper.
-If you have a foreskin, pull this back before you pee, to avoid drops of urine spilling into the foreskin fold.
+- People with a penis should wash their groin area at least once a day.
+Also, every time after peeing, rinse your penis with water and then pat dry with toilet paper.
+If rinsing isn't possible, just pat dry carefully with toilet paper.
+If you are able, pull back your foreskin before you pee, to avoid drops of urine spilling into the foreskin fold.

 Have a sick day plan